 The board denied BMI the zoning change and special use permits in February 2013, by a unanimous vote.
 But under threat of a lawsuit filed by BMI, the County Board negotiated a settlement with BMI and reversed its vote Dec.
 19, 2013, with Hart and Maher and only one other board member dissenting.

-Maher and Hart both pointed out to the 75 people present that the County Board was advised by the Will County district attorney that the board would likely lose the lawsuit, stressing that BMI had already prevailed in two past lawsuits agains the county.
+Maher and Hart both pointed out to the 75 people present that the County Board was advised by the Will County district attorney that the board would likely lose the lawsuit, stressing that BMI had already prevailed in two past lawsuits against the county.

 Maher said that the negotiated deal added seven new restrictions on BMI, including limits on operation times, monitoring materials accepted for recycling and mandating water spraying when the concrete was crushed.